Luminous Endowment Grants

 ONLY ONE APPLICATION MAY BE MADE FOR ANY PROJECT.

 APPLICANTS MAY SUBMIT ONLY ONCE DURING ANY GRANT PERIOD.

 MULTIPLE APPLICATIONS WILL BE REJECTED.

-A new grant period will begin in August 1st, 2017
+A new grant period for specific grants will be announced March 1st, 2018

 To apply for a grant, click on HOW TO APPLY after clicking